Algorithm:

 - During patient encounter recommend FIT testing to:

-- For people at average risk, FIT testing should be done every year.
+- For people at average risk, FIT testing should be done every year

 - Log patient information

-- Write date of visit and medical record number on the CRC screening tracker spreadsheet when you pick up the FIT test from the lab as this helps us monitor the process and ensure follow up.
+- Write date of visit and medical record number on the CRC screening tracker spreadsheet when you pick up the FIT test from the lab as this helps us monitor the process and ensure follow up

 - Provide FIT test to patient

-- FIT test kits already include instructions for home administration
+- FIT test kits already include instructions for home administration in English and Spanish – please go over these instructions with the patient

 - Explain that the test checks for occult blood in stool, which can indicate cancer/polyps

-- Inform patient that they will be notified if the test is positive
+- Inform patient that they will be notified if the test is positive and will need a follow-up colonoscopy paid for through MD Anderson.
+Please give patients the MD Anderson Project 80% Program flyer for more information!

 - If FIT is negative, test is repeated yearly until age 75